dataluscorp/browser/browser/docs/index.rst

 =======
-Firefox
+Datalus
 =======

-This is the nascent documentation of the Firefox front-end code.
+This is the nascent documentation of the Datalus front-end code.

 .. toctree::
    :maxdepth: 2